lifeModder19135/MD-S00-AGGREGATE-PROJECT/README.md

 ### VERSIONING:

 A seperate fork will be created for each Version of the M&D Build, starting with V 0.0.1.
-Each fork will be archived with only thosre services that were included in that version of the application.
+Each fork will be archived with only those services which were included in that version of the application.